sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/Checkbox/README.md

 The custom checkbox has no internal state and has to be managed, like shown in the following example.
+The change callback receives the value property when the checkbox is checked (default is `true`) or `false` if the checkbox gets unchecked.

 ```
 initialState = {checked: false};